Trouble in Waterlily

 5. Family Crypt

 5 stone coffins of various family members.
 Two coffins are open and empty (the skeletons are outside).
 The other three coffins contain similar skeletons with shortswords and crescent moon shields.
-The left door to Aramil's Crypt is ajar and indecipherable muttered speaking can be heard.
+The left door to Aramil's Crypt (Room 6) is ajar and indecipherable muttered speaking can be heard.

 - Rats!
 Shifting the unopened coffins will cause two rats to scurry out from behind the coffins attacking the character who disturbed them

-attention of Aramil in the next room
+will draw the attention of Aramil in the next room

 - Players can roll a DC 12 Stealth (WIS) check to avoid being heard by Aramil